LukeThornton92/string_theory/README.md

 ![All Products Title](./media/README/features/products/allproductstitle.png)

-When filtering a product I wanted to ensure that the user has the ability to review exactly what they are seeing, So if you are filtering you will see a new title appear stating what brand you are viewing and what type of guitar, if you happen to be viewing all guitars of one variaty the brand will disappear.
+When filtering a product I wanted to ensure that the user has the ability to review exactly what they are seeing, So if you are filtering you will see a new title appear stating what brand you are viewing and what type of guitar, if you happen to be viewing all guitars of one variety the brand will disappear.
 You also get a quantity of products found next to a link back to the all products page.

 </details>